 Because Kafka is written in Scala and runs in the Java Virtual Machine (JVM), it relies on Java garbage collection processes to free up memory.
 The more activity in your Kafka cluster, the more often the garbage collection will run.

 Anyone familiar with Java applications knows that garbage collection can come with a high performance cost.
-The most observable effect of long pauses due to garbage collection would be an increase in abandoned ZooKeeper sessions (due to sessions timing out).
+In modern Kafka deployments running in KRaft mode, long pauses due to garbage collection generally surface through broker or controller disconnects, request timeouts, or increased latency in the metadata quorum.
+In legacy deployments, these pauses may trigger an increase in abandoned ZooKeeper sessions, due to sessions timing out.

 The type of garbage collection depends on whether the young generation (new objects) or the old generation (long-surviving objects) is being collected.
 See this page for a good primer on Java garbage collection.